reticent-roklimber/atlas/README.md

 # Welcome

-Enspired my Microsoft's Encarta World Atlas (1997), the mission is "to make important global datasets accessible, for everyone"
+Enspired by Microsoft's Encarta World Atlas (1997), the mission is "to make important global datasets accessible, for everyone"

 This is the open-sourced repository for my https://worldatlas.org concept.
 It's a web app that visualises thousands of open-datasets using Plotly Dash, built in Python.
 It's taken me around two years to build as a passion project.
 See my [article](https://medium.com/towards-data-science/ive-built-a-public-world-atlas-with-2-500-datasets-to-explore-8b9ae799e345) published in Towards Data Science (medium.com) for a comprehensive background, with jokes.